recoverycompanion/reco/docs/index.md

 ## Architecture
 RECO’s architecture seamlessly integrates a user interface, chatbot, database, and summarization engine to provide an end-to-end solution for patient monitoring:
 - **Chatbot:** The RECO chatbot is designed to simulate a doctor’s role in collecting patient information.
 Using a system prompt, the chatbot uses GPT-4o to guide conversations, asking questions and gathering data just as a doctor would during a routine appointment.
-- **Summarizer:** After the patient and chatbot complete their conversation, the transcript is analyzed by the summarization engine, which uses a system prompt fed into GPT-4o-mini.
-This engine identifies key details related to symptoms, vitals, and medication adherence, distilling them into structured summaries that highlight the most relevant information.
-These summaries are then formatted into PDF reports which are emailed to physicians.
+- **Summarizer:** The summarization engine analyzes the conversation transcript using a system prompt with GPT-4o-mini, extracting key details like symptoms, vitals, and medication adherence.
+It then distills this information into structured summaries that are formatted into PDF reports for physicians.

 <p align="center">
     <img src="images/Overall_Architecture.png" img width="75%"/>